 Biological assets are comprised of broiler chicken, breeder chicken, etc. Biological assets, other than broiler chicken which are measured at fair value less costs to sell at each reporting date, are measured at cost less accumulated depreciation and impairment losses.
-The fair value of broiler chicken is measured using quoted market prices as references.
+The fair value of broiler chicken is measured using the price negotiated by both parties.